NYCPPE/nyc-makers-vs-covid/README.md

 Sometimes formatting gets off but fear not we have added a script -- simply run `yarn format` and it will format any code that you have modified to our consistent style.

 There is a .prettierrc file which specifies the configuration for [prettier](https://prettier.io/).
-We use another package, [pretty-quick](https://github.com/azz/pretty-quick#readme) to run thr formatter on files you've modified.
+We use another package, [pretty-quick](https://github.com/azz/pretty-quick#readme) to run the formatter on files you've modified.